OctopusDeploy/docs/src/pages/docs/deployments/nginx/configure-octopus-deploy-project.md

 - Navigate to the Projects page via **Projects ➜ All** and then click the *Add Project* button.
 - Give the new project an appropriate name (for example *NGINXSampleWebApp*) and once saved, go to the project's *Process* page and click **Add Step ➜ Deploy to NGINX**.
     * Give the step a name (for example *Deploy NginxSampleWebApp*)
-    * Ensure that the target role matches that which was assigned to the machine in the previous step and
+    * Ensure that the [target tag](/docs/infrastructure/deployment-targets/#target-roles) matches that which was assigned to the machine in the previous step and
-    * Select *NGINXsamplewebapp* as the Package ID.
+    * Select *NGINXSampleWebApp* as the Package ID.
 This Package ID is derived from the first part of the name of the package that was previously uploaded (see the *Package ID* section of the [Packaging Applications](/docs/packaging-applications/#package-id) documentation for more details).

 :::figure
 ![](/docs/deployments/nginx/images/deployment_process_name_role_and_package.png)